oli4vr/evlt/README.md

 DefaultPath can be practical when you want to store the vault files in a subdir of a local path (or on a usb thumb drive).
 MasterExpire configures the default master key expiration in minutes.
 RemoteHost sets a default remote host (sftp) where the vault files are located.

+### Vault path extensions
+You can use certain extensions in the vault path to signify specific types of data like you would with files in a filesystem.
+ .password or .pwd      -> Does the same as the -p parameter (treat it as a password)

 ### How it works
 Data is written and processed one block at a time.
 Each block is divided into a specified number of subblocks (`-n`), which are then encrypted.
 Every subblock is stored in a segment file, accompanied by a SHA512 hash to ensure integrity.
 Each subblock undergoes encryption three times using distinct keys for enhanced security.
 When an EOF is hit on the input file stream, a "stop" flag is set on the last blocks of each segment.